 Stitch sides together using a walking foot and your triangles will attach centered and your dog ears will be even.
 I also recommend sewing from the back because you will be able to have more control matching the points.

-Once the triangles are centered on the square begin stitching together using the diagram below.
-(Scroll down to get this FREE pdf download + 2 Bonuses!)
+Once the triangles are centered on the square begin stitching together using the Assembly Diagram mentioned above.

 - Using the above pinning method, pin Turquoise triangle on the long edge to Red square.